fjfnaranjo/fjfnaranjo-bot/README.md

 # fjfnaranjo-bot
-A simple Telegram bot written in Python using the webhook API.
+A simple Telegram bot written in Python.